HackMort/Workflow/README.md

 # JDK Web Development Workflow
-This repo contains the worflow for web development projects.
+This repository contains the workflow for web development projects.
 It is intended to be used as a starting point for new projects and to be used as a reference for future projects.
-### Requirements
+### Requirements:
 1. [Node.js](https://nodejs.org/en/)
 2. [SASS](https://sass-lang.com/install)
 3. [GIT](https://git-scm.com/downloads)
-### Installation
+### Installation:
 1. Clone the repository
 ```npm
 git clone https://github.com/HackMort/Workflow.git